Holographic time-dependent entanglement entropy in $p$-brane gas geometries: Holographic dual of the standard cosmology

+In general, the scale factor crucially relies on the equation of state parameter.
 If the matter is a relativistic massless field, we call it radiation and its equation of state parameter is given by $w=1/3$.
 In the radiation-dominated era, the scale factor increases with time by $a \sim \ta^{1/2}$.
 If the universe is filled by non-relativistic massive particles instead of radiation, we call such a non-relativistic matter a dust with $w=0$.
 In the matter-dominated era, the scale factor increases by $a \sim \ta^{2/3}$.
-Lastly, if the universe has a positive constant vacuum energy without any matter, the universe expands exponentially by $a \sim e^{H \ta}$ which we call an eternal inflation.
+Lastly, if the universe has a positive constant vacuum energy without any matter, the universe expands exponentially by $a \sim e^{H \ta}$ which we call eternal inflation.
 During the eternal inflation, the vacuum energy has the equation of state parameter, $w=-1$.
+If we further take into account extended or solitonic objects like cosmic strings and domain walls, such extended objects allow the universe to expand with a different power.
+For example, the cosmic strings with $w = -1/3$ enforce the universe to expand linearly with time, $a \sim \ta$.
+On the other hand, the uniform distribution of domain walls, whose equation of state parameter is $w=-2/3$, makes the universe expand by $a \sim \ta^{2}$.